Lonely Sentinel, Wanaka, New Zealand

 Now of course there's often a story within a story.
 My trip to New Zealand was a brief one, just 7 days, most of it spent in and around Queenstown.
 Nevertheless, despite a restrictive itinerary, I was determined to photograph two locations in particular: The Wanaka Tree and the majestic Milford Sound.

 Now, are you ready for the rub?
 The tree depicted above is, in fact, not the tree for which I'd be searching.
 I'd heard and read about it through following my friend Trey Ratcliff on line.
 The irony is that, after meeting up with Trey a few days later on location at Milford Sound, he'd be talking not about a single tree, but a small group of trees which, in retrospect, I'm not even sure if they're surrounded by water as is the case with the one above.
+In any case I prefer this tree.
+I think it's iconic.

 The Emotive Power of Color